Skip to main content

 Module description

-This Level 6 module will introduce you to the field of psychodynamic counselling by exploring its roots in the everyday experience of helping other people.
+In this module we introduce you to the field of psychodynamic counselling by exploring its roots in the everyday experience of helping other people.
 This involves an examination of concepts such as sympathy, empathy, love, attachment and friendship, alongside specifically psychoanalytic concepts such as containment and countertransference.

 The aim of this module is to delineate the specifics of the role of counsellor or psychotherapist, and how this role can be taken up and sustained.
 Becoming a counsellor involves the acquisition not only of intellectual knowledge and understanding, but also of personal qualities of self-awareness and emotional sensibility.
 The nature of these qualities is explored through practical exercises, which give you the opportunity to further develop and refine these capacities.
-The ethical principles of psychodynamic practice will also be studied in this module.
+We will also study the ethical principles of psychodynamic practice.

 • The traditional and everyday roots of counselling and psychotherapy in practices of healing and helping others